 • Offer not valid with groups, conventions, other promotional offers, tour packages, or special rate programs.

-• Please allow three to four weeks after travel is completed for World of Hyatt bonus points to be credited to your account.
+• Bonus points may take three to four weeks after checkout to post to your account.

 The World of Hyatt Credit Card